influxdata/giraffe/giraffe/README.md

     - "xy" means the legend will display for all annotations within the **hoverMargin** of the mouse in any direction
     - "auto" means "xy" (see above)

   - **hoverMargin**: _number.
-Optional._ The hoverable area in pixel size around the annotation that will trigger the legend (tooltip).
+Optional.
+Defaults to 20 when not included._ The hoverable area in pixel size around the annotation that will trigger the legend (tooltip).
 For 'x' annotations, the **hoverMargin** extends to the left and right.
 For 'y' annotations, the **hoverMargin** extends to the top and bottom.

   - **svgAttributes**: _Not used.
 Reserved for future implementation._